 Mapping Atlassian’s Open, No-Bullshit Workplace Culture

-Atlassian went from being an unknown Australian tech startup in 2002 to become a $50 billion business.
+Atlassian went from being an unknown Australian tech startup in 2002 to becoming a $50 billion business.

 The company’s success is partly based on developing a loyal customer base by building a best-in-class project management tool for engineering teams.

 Also, Atlassian strategically expanded its offerings through smart acquisitions, such as Trello and Opsgenie.